-This time of year gets me a little down.1 Today, marks the anniversary of my beloved Coopers’ death.
+This time of year gets me a little down.
+As apposed to the madness we are slowly coming out of now in the political world Today, marks the anniversary of my beloved Coopers’ death.
 I am not sure how he touched me so deep, but I still long for him.
 The intensity of his death has diminished but the longing for him is as strong as ever.
 He barreled into my life like a little dynamo and I was better for it.
 His absence is felt often but more so this time of year.

 Next month also marks the anniversaries for the death of both my father and mother, albeit decades apart.
 Their anniversaries are less than 2 weeks apart.
 I’ve mentioned before the memories of my mother have become dull.
 I still have a funeral card to keep her face alive in my mind; however, the memories themselves tend to blur after so many years.
 I was 5 when she passed.
 I’ve always wondered how my life would have turned out had she survived her battle with cancer.
 I can’t honestly say I knew her well enough to know what she would have thought of me being gay.
 I like to think she would have come to terms with it.
 The story of my adoption leads me to believe this.
 For those of you who have not read my history here, I was abused/neglected as an infant.
 In a defiant act to my birth father, my birth mother asked her friend, my soon to be Aunt, to adopt me.
 It was out of the question for various reasons so she brought me to her brother, my soon to be foster dad.
 The story goes that once my foster mother held me in her arms and saw how terrible I looked, that was it it was decided.
 So yeah, I like to think, however much it might have pained her, she would have come to terms with it, or at least that is what I tell myself.
 I do remember my mother was gentle but utterly fearless when confronted.
 I’ll never know and I’m ok with thinking she would have accepted me.